Welcome to the Premier Website for Professional Business Analysis

 In business, the term capital refers to the investment in a company to conduct business.
 The firm's capital components appear on the Balance sheet, consisting of long-term debts, preferred and common stock, and retained earnings.

-For more on capital structure and the sharing of risks and rewards (leverage), see Capital and Financial Structure.
+For more on capital structure and the sharing of risks and rewards (leverage), see the article:

 What Are Capital Assets?
 Capital Gains?